 Awakening of the kundalini is reaching your innermost state of bliss and joy.
 This state is covered with ten layers –desire, anger, greed, attachment, ego, passion, jealousy, hatred, fear and self-concern.
 As you elevate spiritually, you start shedding these layers.
-These avarana, layers, veil the true you.
+These avarana (layers) veil the true you.
 The real you that is beyond the duality of pain and grief, good and bad, moral and immoral.
 Awakening is a steady and gradual process on the path of kundalini sadhana.
 It is not an instant realization.
 It builds up, it grows on you.
-With each level of awakening, you discover bit more about the new you and you shed bit more of the old you.
+With each level of awakening, you discover a bit more about the new you and you shed a bit more of the old you.

 The science of the kundalini is an ancient vidya that has been passed through an oral tradition in strict disciplic succession to worthy recipients.
 The science remains just as intact today.
 All it requires is for one to walk the path with great determination and tenacity.

 Let me take you to the source, for what is found in the roots can never be understood from the leaves.
 Let the boughs not baffle you.
-Let the fruits not distract you.
+Let the fruit not distract you.
 You just have to nurture the roots and the whole tree will belong to you.

 This is the preface from my upcoming book, Kundalini — An Untold Story.
 You can order the paperback on Amazon India (here) or on Amazon.com (here) if overseas.
-Kindle edition is not yet available in India but overseas only (here).
+The Kindle edition is not yet available in India but overseas only (here).

 P.S.
 I write for a living.
 If you read my book(s), I hope you’ll be kind enough to leave a review on Amazon.
 Reviews help.
 Gratitude.